stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/06_Tabbed_Forms.md

-title: Tabbed Forms
+title: Tabbed forms
 summary: Find out how CMS interfaces use jQuery UI tabs to provide nested FormFields.

-# Tabbed Forms
+# Tabbed forms

 SilverStripe's [api:FormScaffolder] can automatically generate [api:Form] instances for certain database models.
 In the CMS and other scaffolded interfaces, it will output [api:TabSet] and [api:Tab] objects and use jQuery Tabs to split